Step 1: MyRIC

 Step 7: Network and Telecommunications Telephone Services

 Step 8: FDR (Faculty Data Repository)

 Step 9: Parking Procedures at Rhode Island College

-When your paperwork at Human Resources is complete, you will be given an account on MyRIC.
-MyRIC is a portal which provides Rhode Island College students, faculty and staff with access to the college's online systems (E.g., Blackboard, Email, PeopleSoft).
+When your paperwork at Human Resources is complete, you will be given your MyRIC/RIC email/network account.
+MyRIC is a portal which provides Rhode Island College students, faculty and staff with access to the college's online systems (Blackboard, EMS and etc).

 Campus ID Card